RocketChat/docs-old/administrator-guides/authentication/saml/keycloak/README.md

 3. Set *IDP SLO Redirect URL* to `<keycloak-url>/auth/realms/ElexisEnvironment/protocol/saml`
 4. Set *Custom Issuer* to `<custom-issuer>`

+### Optional (recommended)

+To validate that the correct IdP signed the SAML, set *Custom Certificate (IDP Signing Certificate)* to the `<keycloak-realm>` RS256 certificate.
+The respective certificate can be found here: ![Keycloak SAML Realm RS256 Certificate]

 ## TODO

 * Mapping of Attributes
 * Certs (?) - what about them??
+* End SAML session setup currently does not seem to work correctly

 [Keycloak SAML Configuration Basic]: keycloak-saml-configuration-basic.png
+[Keycloak SAML Realm RS256 Certificate]: keycloak-saml-realm-256-certificate.png